profhansen/CASEToolBox/README.md

 ## Running tests

-The plots shown in the [presentation](./casetoolbox/casestab/docs/CASEStab.pdf) and many more should be created when you run the scripts in the test folder.
+The plots shown in the [presentation](./casetoolbox/casestab/docs/CASEStab.pdf) and many more plots can be created when you run the scripts in the test folder.
+Not all functionalities are currently (November 2021) tested with the uploaded tests.